canonical/data-science-stack/docs/how-to/enable-gpu.rst

 Verify DSS detects the GPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point the underlying MicroK8s cluster has been configured for handling the NVIDIA GPu.
+At this point the underlying MicroK8s cluster has been configured for handling the NVIDIA GPU.
 The next step is to ensure the CLI can also detect the GPU in MicroK8s.

 .. code-block:: bash